Housatonic River: Mercury

 The Connecticut segment of the river is polluted with mercury levels far beyond background levels, starting at the confluence with the Still River.
 The hat manufacturing industry of Danbury, Connecticut, which operated from the 19th to the mid-20th century, was the source of most of this mercury pollution, from mercury nitrate used in the felting process.
 In the 21st century, the mercury remains in the river sediment and flows downstream, especially during storm events.
 High mercury levels are measured in the sediment at the outflow delta of the Housatonic River into Long Island Sound.

 Watershed and course

 The Housatonic River watershed drains 1948 sqmi in western Connecticut and Massachusetts and eastern New York.
 The Housatonic rises from four sources in far western Massachusetts in the Berkshire Mountains near the city of Pittsfield.
 It flows southward through western Massachusetts through the Berkshires and into western Connecticut, and empties into the Long Island Sound between the cities of Stratford and Milford, forming a border between Connecticut's Fairfield County and New Haven County, respectively.
+It includes 83 towns.